aattrell/bat-fe-tech-test/README.md

 (Unfortunately I was not able to achieve these goals in the time available.)

 Setup:
-- Install an autoprefixer for vendor prefixes
+- Install something similar to autoprefixer to add vendor prefixes to CSS (or manually add the vendor prefixes to the existing code)
-- Install mocha, chai, sinon and enzyme
+- Install mocha, chai, sinon and enzyme for writing front end unit tests
-- Generate a code coverage report e.g. using istanbul
+- Install istanbul for generating code coverage reports
-- Configure linting settings for the project

 Further work:
 - Add unit tests (ideally I would have followed a TDD approach, but I prioritised actually completing the project)
 - Add the Bookatable SVG logo at the top of the page
+- Change the format of the date in the heading to match the wireframe
+- Improve the app's ability to deal with null or partially null data
+- Add a schema file for the expected array data structure and use that in proptypes
 - Make the table header sticky, so a user can clearly see the column headings after scrolling down the page
 - Add animations to improve transitions such as opening or closing the form, so this is clearer to the user
+- Add a loading spinner and improve error handling for the fetch request

 Review:
 - Cross browser and cross device testing using Browserstack, Saucelabs or physical devices
 - Test with a screen reader
+- Run a test coverage report

+Note:
+- On released "live" projects, it can also be useful to use something like lighthouse to periodically review accessibility, performance and SEO practices, but I won't be doing that for this project